Impact

 Risk and Exploitability

-The CVSS and EPSS scores are not provided, and the vulnerability is not listed in CISA’s KEV catalogue, suggesting a low likelihood of widespread exploitation.
-The attack requires physical access to a system that contains the 8821CE card and a PCI topology lacking an upstream bridge, so the vector is limited to compromised or poorly configured hardware rather than remote attacks.
+The CVSS score of 5.5 and unavailable EPSS score, and the KEV status, suggest a moderate risk of widespread exploitation.
+Based on the description, it is inferred that the attack vector is local physical access to a system with the 8821CE card on a root bus topology lacking an upstream PCI bridge, so the vector is limited to compromised or poorly configured hardware rather than remote attacks.
 The lack of a publicly disclosed exploit and the need for specific hardware conditions further reduce the imminent risk, but the impact is still significant for affected devices.

 OpenCVE Enrichment